-In the first quarter of each calendar year, we generally grant equity incentive awards based on competitive market practices, the retention value that NEOs have from past equity awards, as well as the NEO's previous year's performance.
+In the first quarter of each calendar year, we generally grant equity incentive awards based on competitive market practices, the retention value that NEOs have from past equity awards, as well as the Compensation and Talent Committee's subjective analysis of the NEO's previous year's performance.
 In February 2022, we granted stock options to our NEOs in the following amounts and with the vesting schedule indicated below.